Alisson-Lima/PVPlant/readme.md

-This is a little project to test my abilities in react
+This is a little project to test my abilities in react and some animations in css